Geeksltd/Olive/docs/Microservices/DevOps/Jenkins.md

 #### Location of the jenkinsfile
 When creating a pipeline job, you should provide the jenkinsfile for it.
 Rather than uploading it to Jenkins directly, you can specify a GIT repository and a path within it, from which the build script (jenkinsfile) can be pulled.

-You can store the jenkinsfile for your project in the same GIT repo of the project, or in a separate repo.
-We recommend creating a `separate repository` where you store all jenkins files for all of your microservices.
-There you can have a `folder per microservice`, with a jenkinsfile inside it.
+Of course you can store the jenkinsfile for your project in the same GIT repo of the project.
+But for security reasons, we recommend creating a `separate repository` which is available only to users with the highest previlage.

+In a microservice-oriented project, you can have a single repo to store all jenkins files for all of your microservices.
+There, you can have a `folder per microservice`, with a jenkinsfile inside it.

 ## Build Server